Argus (king of Argos)

-In Greek mythology, Argus (/ˈɑrgəs/; Ancient Greek: Ἄργος Argos) was the king and eponym of Argos.
+In Greek mythology, Argus (/ˈɑrgəs/; Ἄργος) was the king and eponym of Argos.

 Family

 He was a son of Zeus and Niobe, daughter of Phoroneus, and was possibly the brother of Pelasgus.
 Argus married either Evadne, the daughter of Strymon and Neaera, or Peitho the Oceanid, and had by her six sons: Criasus, Ecbasus, Iasus, Peiranthus (or Peiras, Peirasus, Peiren), Epidaurus and Tiryns (said by Pausanias to be the namesake of the city Tiryns).
 According to Pausanias, yet another son of Argus was the Argive Phorbas (elsewhere his grandson through Criasus).
 Meanwhile, Cercops speaks of Argus Panoptes as the son of Argus and Ismene.